maihd/maicstyle/README.md

 - I use other project style guide for thoses projects.
 It help me learn the others, and new stuffs, why not?
 - Because I will use Zig and Beef for some future projects, each languages has its own styles, I will follow the style, but the heart of priciple will be same: simple and make the job done!

-## Inventing in Principles
+## Inventing on Principles

-- Make the job done!
+- Get the job done!
 - Immediate feedback
-- What you seed is what you get: WYSIWYG
+- What you see is what you get: WYSIWYG
 - Simple, open, immediate, low level, debug
     - The new SOLID principles
     - Keep it simple and small, for product
     - Keep it slow and steady, for development product
     - Open mind to the problem
-    - Open data for program to what it need to do
+    - Open data for the program to do what it needs to do
     - Open source for people
-    - Immediate feedback, can be called low latency iterations
+    - Immediate feedback, also know as low-latency iterations
-    - Low level for abstactions
+    - Low level for abstractions
     - Love and passion
-    - Debug easily, development focus, better tools
+    - Debug easily, focus on development, and use better tools
-    - All principles support each others
+    - All principles support each other
-- Self reliance, mindfulness
+- Self-reliance, mindfulness
-    - "What I cannot create, I cannot Understand" - Richard Feymann
+    - "What I cannot create, I cannot understand" - Richard Feynman
-    - First use it, second attempt to create it with simple implementation, third use it better
+    - First, use it; second, attempt to create it with simple implementation; third, use it better
-    - Stay focus on the project, and the project only, right now!
+    - Stay focused on the project, and the project only, right now!
 - Zen create & living!

 ## Languages, Standards, Spirits